-Sports players who are found to have used performance enhancing drugs often find that their entire career can become tainted by that one thing.
-They may have once been the top athlete in their profession, but suddenly no one wants to sponsor them and ever win they've had comes into question.
+Sports players who use performance-enhancing drugs often find their entire career can become tainted by that one thing.
+They may have once been the top athlete in their discipline, but suddenly no one wants to sponsor them, and every win they've had comes into question.

 The same thing can happen with email.

-In the email industry, sending out spam emails can be the same as a professional sports person using steroids.
+In the email industry, sending out spam emails can be the same as a professional sportsperson using steroids.
 If any business is a known spammer, they have tainted their entire brand.
-And, similar to a sporting suspension, they can find that mailbox providers will start marking them as spam, or block them altogether.
+And, similar to a sporting suspension, they can find that mailbox providers will start marking them as spam, or blocking them altogether.

-These businesses are on what's known as "blacklists", they can tarnish your entire sender reputation in the eyes of mailbox providers.
+These businesses are on what's known as a "blacklist", they can tarnish your entire sender reputation in the eyes of mailbox providers.

 How to Avoid an Email Blacklist

 As the old saying goes, "Prevention is better than cure", so the best way to get off an email blacklist is to never get on it in the first place.
 So with that in mind, here are the best tips for staying off email blacklists.